prjctr-attribution-modeling/attribution-modeling-intensive/README.md

 # attribution-modeling-intensive
-Materials for Projector Attribution Modeling intensive
+Codebase for the intensive on Projector platform - Data Analytics.
+Attribution modeling